sudofx/wake-scaffold/memory/core_memories/index.md

 **Task success** means the tool's actual output satisfied the intended condition.

-For Wake 6, the execution successfully retrieved and exposed the `wake.py` source needed for architectural analysis.
-This is useful task evidence, but it did not complete the startup-integration project.
+For Wake 7, the successful execution provides evidence that the diagnostic could execute in the sandbox and produce verification output.

+It does not by itself demonstrate automatic integration into the wake lifecycle or longitudinal capability improvement.

 ## Hypothesis bookkeeping

-The earlier bookkeeping inconsistency has now been corrected.
+The hypothesis ledger now contains several important confirmed records.

 Confirmed: